bixb922/crank-organ/doc-software/README.md

 You should be able to connect to the microcontroller with your browser at ```http://esp32s3.local``` or with the IP address that is displayed, in this example:  ```http://192.168.100.104```

 Now the microcontroller's home page should appear, and you can continue configuration with the brower.

+## ROMFS

+Since 2025 MicroPython has the ROMFS feature.
+The compiled software in the crank-organ/bin folder uses this feature.

+This feature allows to put all software in the ```bin``` images.
+The File Manager (or mpremote ls) can show the contents of the ```/rom``` folder, which is located inside the area reserved for the MicroPython image.

+This frees up about 700 kilobytes of flash (i.e. the ```/software``` and the ```/lib``` folders can now be deleted), making room for more MIDI files.
+Since the files are memory mapped, the execution of the MicroPython code is directly from flash.
+The software is not loaded in RAM.
+This frees about 150 kb of RAM making garbage collection times much lower (30 to 40 milliseconds).
+This in turn makes a possible impact of the garbage collector on music playback highly unlikely.
+Software start up times are also faster, around 2 to 4 seconds.

 # 18. Backup